 When it comes to burning calories during a run, there are several factors that can influence the amount of energy expended.
 Understanding these factors can help you optimize your workouts and achieve your fitness goals more efficiently.
 Based on my personal experience and research on running, I have identified three key factors that play a significant role in determining calorie burn during a run.

-See also How many calories are in poop
+See also How many calories are there in one cup of rice

 1. Intensity of the Run